Everything you'll ever need from an HDRI manager in Blender.

 The collections contain the same scenes at different times of the day, including night time for some, and different weather conditions.
 So you can choose the lighting conditions best suited to your scene and desired mood.
 It is also possible to test how your materials and models look under different lighting conditions: direct sun light, more diffuse lighting in a cloudy day, or with a dim moon light.

 Surround your 3d scenes with environments that you cannot find anywhere else: above the clouds and the ocean, on Mars, or on a gaseous planet where there's only clouds and atmosphere.
-More rich and varied environments are added regularly.
-Why not even give me suggestions for the next environments :)
+Richer and more varied environments are added regularly.
+Why not even give me suggestions for the next ones :)

 SceneSkies' addon is GPL.